 - Be present.
 There’s honestly no better present you can give than that of your presence.
 Make this the best holiday with seniors by devoting uninterrupted, high quality time to share a cup of coffee and some conversation.
 Ask your loved one to share memories from holidays past.
 If you’d like, you can use this time to work on a simple holiday craft together, such as stringing popcorn and cranberries; but don’t let anything overshadow the goal of simply being together.

 - Be thankful.
 Gratitude has a way of pushing our worries aside.
 Keeping a gratitude journal is a terrific way to bring to the forefront what means the most to you, and to reflect back on it when fatigue begins to creep in.
 Include even the small blessings: a delicious holiday treat you indulged in, the gentle beauty of a snowfall, the warmth of a blanket just pulled from the dryer.

 - Be proactive.
 Before permitting pressure to build to an overwhelming level in your life, make sure a plan is in place to call in reinforcements.
 Especially during the busy holiday season, one person cannot handle everything single-handedly.
 Having help and support with meals, housework, errand-running, etc. for your senior loved one can relieve a great deal of stress.
 Often friends and relatives would like to help, but are unsure what’s needed.

-Grace Home Care, providers of both hourly and senior care Topeka families trust, is always available to you to help with a wide range of senior care needs, freeing up family caregivers during the holidays and all year long to attain a healthier life balance.
+Grace Home Care, providers of Alzheimer’s care Topeka families trust, is always available to you to help with a wide range of senior care needs, freeing up family caregivers during the holidays and all year long to attain a healthier life balance.